MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 Business logic also tends to diverge over time; rules that make sense for a touch-interface, like "swipe-to-pay," may require entirely different validation states than a traditional multi-step web checkout.
+This leads to a backend riddled with conditional "if-platform" statements that degrade code